unk1nd/pfsense2unifi/README.md

 # Automate Script for Migrating from Pfsense to Unifi

 THIS IS A WORK IN PROGRES AND NOT COMPLETED
 Phase: Active Development

 ## Functions Status

 Tested in Postman
-- Login API login
+- Login API unifi
 - Adding static ip for new device
 - Getting correct network id